-CFPA Europe develops and publishes common guidelines in order to achieve similar interpretation in the European countries and to give examples of acceptable solutions, concepts and models.
-CFPA Europe has the aim to facilitate and support fire protection, security and protection against natural hazards across Europe, and the whole world.
+The CFPA Europe develops and publishes common guidelines about fire safety, security, and natural hazards with the aim to achieve similar interpretation and to give examples of acceptable solutions, concepts, and models.
+The aim is to facilitate and support fire protection, security, and protection against natural hazards across Europe, and the whole world.

-The market imposes new demands for quality and safety.
-Today, fire protection, security and protection against natural hazards form an integral part of a modern strategy for survival, sustainability and competitiveness.
+Today fire safety, security and protection against natural hazards form an integral part of a modern strategy for survival, sustainability, and competitiveness.
+Therefore, the market imposes new demands for quality.

-These Guidelines are primarily intended for the public.
-They are also aimed at rescue services, insurers, consultants, safety companies and the like so that, in the course of their work, they may be able to help manage risk in society.
+These Guidelines are intended for all interested parties and the public.
+Interested parties includes plant owners, insurers, rescue services, consultants, safety companies and the like so that, in the course of their work, they may be able to help manage risk in society.

-These Guidelines reflect best practice developed by the national members of CFPA Europe.
+The Guidelines reflect best practice developed by the national members of CFPA Europe.
 Where these Guidelines and national requirements conflict, national requirements shall apply.

-This Guideline has been compiled by the Guidelines Commission and is adopted by all members of CFPA Europe.
+This Guideline has been compiled by the Guidelines Commission and is adopted by the members of CFPA Europe.